-I am nearing exchange of contracts for my apartment in Bude and the EA has just called to warn that the buyers are swapping law firm.
-The reason given is that the mortgage company will only engage with property lawyers on their conveyancing panel.
-Why would a big named mortgage company only deal with specific solicitors rather the firm that they want to select for their conveyancing in Bude ?
+I am progressing with the sale of my house in Bude and the estate agent has just text me to advise that the buyers are appointing a new conveyancer.
+The excuse is that the mortgage company will only deal with property lawyers on their conveyancing panel.
+Why would a major lender only deal with certain solicitors rather the firm that they want to select to handle their conveyancing in Bude ?

-Lenders have always had an approved set of law firms that can represent them, but in recent years big names such as Nationwide, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have worked with them for decades.
+Mortgage companies have always had an approved set of law firms they are willing to work with, but in the past few years big names such as Yorkshire Building Society, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have worked with them for more than 15 years.

-Mortgage companies attribute this action to a rise in fraud as the reason for the cull – criteria have been tightened as a smaller panel is easier to oversee.
-Banks tend not to reveal how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is being contacted daily by practices that have been removed from panels.
-Some are unaware that they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyers' case.
-The buyers are unlikely to have any impact on this.
+Banks point to the increase in fraud by way of justification for the pruning – criteria have been tightened as a smaller panel is easier to oversee.
+No lender will say how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is hearing daily from firms that have been removed from panels.
+Some do not even realise they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyers' case.
+Your buyers are unlikely to have any impact on this.

 The owners of the home we are purchasing hired a conveyancing practitioner in Bude who has insisted on a preliminary agreement with a payment of 5k.
 Are such arrangements the norm for Bude conveyancing transactions?